 - Gateway Reject: Each rejected verification or transaction will have a status of Gateway Rejected and a reason of Fraud

 The total number of times the Field specified below must be duplicated within your designated Window before the rule is triggered.
-Maximum 2147483647.
+The request that causes your threshold value to be met, along with any subsequent requests, will trigger your designated Action.
+Maximum value is 2147483647.

 The rule will be triggered if the above threshold is reached within this window.
-The higher the number of minutes, the more likely your rule will will be triggered.
+The higher the number of minutes, the more likely your rule will be triggered.
 Once the designated window passes, the rule resets and the Field returns to 0.
-Maximum 20160 minutes.
+Maximum 178 minutes.

 The Field you choose determines what your rule will monitor.
 If the Field is duplicated enough times to reach your Threshold within your designated Window, the rule will be triggered.
 Only one option can be specified per rule, but you can create as many rules as you need.